mettatw/furry-chopstick/README.md

 ## Trivia

-- The original intention of this library is to generate some installation scripts for my linux box.
+- The original intention of this project is to generate some installation scripts for my linux box.
 Thus the choice of perl and git-cloneable template library, in order to make it work on most linux distros out-of-box.
+- This project is originally refactored out from another project called "furry-spoon", hence its name.
+Furry-spoon is abandoned.

 ## See Also